backdrop-contrib/custom_breadcrumbs/README.md

 * custom_breadcrumbs_paths provides custom breadcrumbs on nodes and views at a specified path (url).
 Once this module is enabled, a new "Path" tab will appear at admin/structure/custom_breadcrumbs.
-To add a breadcrumb for a node or a view at a specific path, just enter the Drupal path in the Specific Path section.
+To add a breadcrumb for a node or a view at a specific path, just enter the Backdrop path in the Specific Path section.
 Fill in the visibility, title and paths sections as described above, and save the breadcrumb.
 Now your breadcrumb should appear on the node or view at the specific path that you selected.
 Note that custom